kitspace/awesome-electronics/README.md

 - [/r/electronics](https://www.reddit.com/r/electronics/) and [/r/ECE](https://www.reddit.com/r/ECE/) are the two most active sub-reddits for EE topics.

 ### Help
 - [/r/askelectronics](https://www.reddit.com/r/AskElectronics/) - Sub-reddit dedicated to help on electronics topics.
 - [Electronics Stack Exchange](https://electronics.stackexchange.com) - Question and answer site for electronics running on the popular Stack Overflow service.
 - [EEVBlog beginners forum](https://www.eevblog.com/forum/beginners/) - Good place for beginner questions, other sub-forums on EEVblog should be suitable for questions on more advanced topics.

 ## Podcasts
 - [The Amp Hour](https://theamphour.com/) - Off-the-cuff chat about electronics with Chris Gammel and Dave Jones (EEVBlog), often with guests
 - [Embedded FM](https://embedded.fm/) - Christopher and Elecia White discuss embedded systems development and much more, often with guests.
 - [Sparkgap Podcast](http://thesparkgap.net) - Covers a specific EE topic each episode, sometimes with guests.
- - [MacroFab Engineering Podcast](https://macrofab.com/blog/podcast/) - Weekly podcast where Parker and Stephen from MacroFab discuss EE topics and industry news
+- [MacroFab Engineering Podcast](https://macrofab.com/blog/podcast/) - Weekly podcast where Parker and Stephen from MacroFab discuss EE topics and industry news.
 - [The Engineering Commons Podcast](http://theengineeringcommons.com/) - Covers general engineering topics from mechanical to electrical.

 ## Videos